1 - Modular Homes are made up of sections, called modules

 11 - You can buy a modular home and live in it 3 weeks from purchase

 This is one of the greatest advantages of purchasing a modular home.
-There are no outside weather and climate elements to deal with so construction is steady and quick, getting you into your new home in approximately 3 weeks instead of several months or possibly years.
+There are no outside weather and climate elements to deal with so construction is steady and quick, getting you into your new home in several months instead of possibly years.

 - Project variables and possible delays are reduced due to the fact that the home is built in a factory.